kahnvex/slugnet/docs-src/index.rst

 Feedforward Mode
 ----------------

-When making predictions, a neural network is said to be operating in feedforward mode.
-For now, we will inspect how neural networks operate in this mode.
+When making predictions, a deep network is said to be operating in feedforward mode.
+For now, we will inspect how deep networks operate in this mode.

 .. tikz::